Introduction

 Exercise

 Copy the example above into files on your own computer.
-To make it work you’ll need to supply the rest of the HTML skeleton and either link your JavaScript file, or put the JavaScript into a script tag on the page.
+To make it work, you’ll need to supply the rest of the HTML skeleton and either link your JavaScript file or put the JavaScript into a script tag on the page.
 Make sure everything is working before moving on!

-Add the following elements to the container using ONLY JavaScript and the DOM methods shown above.
+Add the following elements to the container using ONLY JavaScript and the DOM methods shown above:

-with red text that says “Hey I’m red!” - an
+1. a <p> with red text that says “Hey I’m red!”

-with blue text that says “I’m a blue h3!” - a
+2. an <h3> with blue text that says “I’m a blue h3!”

-that says “I’m in a div” - a
+• another <h1> that says “I’m in a div”

-to it before adding it to the container.
+• Hint for this one: after creating the <div> with createElement, append the <h1> and <p> to it before adding it to the container.

 Events

-There are three primary ways to go about this: You can specify function attributes directly on your HTML elements, you can set properties of form on[eventType]
+There are three primary ways to go about this:

-, etc.) on the DOM nodes in your JavaScript, or you can attach event listeners to the DOM nodes in your JavaScript.
 Event listeners are definitely the preferred method, but you will regularly see the others in use, so we’re going to cover all three.

 Method 1